EPCCed/2020-12-14-archer2-developers-online/_episodes/03-develop-env.md

 ---
-title: "ARCHER2 software environment "
+title: "ARCHER2 development environment "
-teaching: 10
+teaching: 30
-exercises: 0
+exercises: 15
 questions:
-- "What does the ARCHER2 software environment look like and how do I access software?"
+- "What does the ARCHER2 development environment look like and how do I access different components?"
-- "How can I find out what software is available?"
+- "How can I find out what compilers, tools and libraries are available?"
+- "How can I capture my current environment for reuse or to share with others?"
-- "How can I request, install or get help with software on ARCHER2?"
+- "How can I get help with compiling and developing software on ARCHER2?"
 objectives:
-- "Know how to access different software on ARCHER2 using Lmod modules."
+- "Know how to access different parts of the development environment on ARCHER2 using Lmod modules."
 - "Know how to find out what is installed and where to get help."
 keypoints:
-- "Software is available through modules."
+- "The development environment is controlled through Lmod modules."
+- "ARCHER2 supports the GCC, AOCC and Cray compilers."
+- "Compilers are accessed through the `ftn`, `cc` and `CC` wrapper commands."
-- "The CSE service can help with software issues."
+- "The CSE service can help with software development issues."
 ---

 ## Using software modules on ARCHER2